 Liberty Tree Tavern, Magic Kingdom

 --We had the pleasure of dining here for the first time on Thanksgiving day.
 It's unlimited and served family style.
 Not only is that convenient, but the food is top notch.
 Fresh green beans sauteed perfectly with perfect spices and this is coming from someone who doesn't like vegetables!
 The turkey is moist and DELICIOUS!
 The stuffing is out of this world.
 Ok, I'm getting hungry now.
 I could go on.
 Oh!
 By the way, save room for the dessert!
 Unbelievable!
 In any case, at one point, they discontinued this and began individual dishes, which are FANTASTIC!
 Fear not!
 I'm assuming due to demand, they brought back the traditional turkey feast, but didn't discontinue the new dishes.
-As it stands right now, they individual dishes and turkey feast is served at lunch, but only the turkey feast is served at dinner.
+Every time we dine here, there have been new dishes, which is during lunch time only.
+As it stands right now, the individual dishes and turkey feast is served at lunch and only the turkey feast is served at dinner.
 Either way, you want great food?
 Go here!

 - Coral Reef, Epcot—The large tank with all the different fish is great for everyone to see.
 Who needs crayons to take up time while you wait for the food?
 No one!
 The kids can just sit and watch the tank like they watch TV!
 It’s interesting and fun!
 Just as expected of a specialty fish restaurant, the food is really good.
 The lobster ravioli is my favorite.
 Now, I live in Maine where I get Maine lobster for very inexpensive prices ALL the time.
 If I liked their lobster ravioli, they’re doing it right.